 Welcome to Henry Ford RAD-AID

-Henry Ford’s RAD-AID chapter was founded by residents, faculty, and technologists who were interested in improving access to radiological services in developing countries.
+Henry Ford’s RAD-AID chapter was founded in 2013 by residents, faculty, and technologists who were interested in improving access to radiological services in developing countries.
+Our mission mirrors that of RAD-AID International, in that we aim to foster sustainable imaging efforts in underserved communities through education and collaboration.
 Membership is open to anyone within the Henry Ford Health System.
-If you would like to find out how you can help, please contact our chapter president, Dr. Karyn Ledbetter,.
+Below you will find brief descriptions of a few of our projects.
+If you would like more information, please contact our chapter president, Dr. Karyn Ledbetter.

 Our mission mirrors that of RAD-AID International, in that we would like to improve access to medical imaging in underserved communities at home and abroad.
 As we are in the initial phases of planning; our current projects are geared towards research and development of a medical imaging curriculum that can be used during future international missions.
 For additional information on our current projects, please visit our Current Projects page.